Optimal Excess Risk Bounds for Empirical Risk Minimization on $p$-Norm Linear Regression: Proofs

-The key idea to control this last infimum is to truncate $\inp{w}{X_i}$ from above by using the truncated vector $\tilde{X}$, and $\abs{\opterrori}$ from below by forcing it to be greater than $\beta$.
-By the monotonicity properties of $\gamma_{p}$ discussed above, we get that the infimum in (\ref{eq:ineq21}) is lower bounded by
+The key idea to control the infimum in (\ref{eq:ineq21}) is to truncate $\inp{w}{X_i}$ from above by using the truncated vector $\tilde{X}$, and $\abs{\opterrori}$ from below by forcing it to be greater than $\beta$.
+By the monotonicity properties of $\gamma_{p}$ discussed above, we get that

 where the equality follows by the fact that with the chosen truncations, the second argument of $\gamma_{p}$ is less than or equal to the first.
-Define the random vector
+It remains to lower bound the infimum in (\ref{eq:ineq22}).
+Define

-Then, by removing the truncations, we see that the components of $Z$ have finite fourth moments by assumption.
-Using Proposition \ref{prop:lower_tail}, and under our constraint on $n$, we get that with probability at least $1 - \delta/2$,
+Removing the truncations and using our assumptions, we see that the components of $Z$ have finite fourth moment.
+By Proposition \ref{prop:lower_tail} and the condition on $n$, we get that with probability at least $1-\delta/2$,

-Finally, we make use of Holder's inequality and our moment assumptions to bound this last supremum.
-Optimizing over the choice of $T$ and $\eps$ yields the result.
-Details of this last step are in the Appendix.